Anna Karenina principle

-The Anna Karenina principle states that a deficiency in any one of a number of factors dooms an endeavor to failure.
-Consequently, a successful endeavor (subject to this principle) is one for which every possible deficiency has been avoided.

-The name of the principle derives from Leo Tolstoy's 1877 novel Anna Karenina, which begins:
+The Anna Karenina principle states that for success to occur in a complex endeavor, all key factors must be present and work correctly.
+The endeavor does not succeed when even one essential element is missing, meaning there are many different ways to fail.
+It is named for Leo Tolstoy's 1877 novel Anna Karenina, which begins:

-In other words: happy families share a common set of attributes which lead to happiness, while any of a variety of attributes can cause an unhappy family.
-This concept has been generalized to apply to several fields of study.

-In statistics, the term Anna Karenina principle is used to describe significance tests: there are any number of ways in which a dataset may violate the null hypothesis and only one in which all the assumptions are satisfied.
+This line suggests that happy families resemble one another because they possess the necessary traits for happiness, whereas unhappy families may have any variety of attributes.
+The Anna Karenina principle has been generalized to several fields of study.
+In statistics, it is used to describe significance tests, as there are many ways in which a dataset can violate the null hypothesis but only one in which all the assumptions are satisfied.

 Examples

 Failed domestication

 The Anna Karenina principle was popularized by Jared Diamond in his 1997 book Guns, Germs and Steel.
 Diamond uses this principle to illustrate why so few wild animals have been successfully domesticated throughout history, as a deficiency in any one of a great number of factors can render a species undomesticable.
 Therefore, all successfully domesticated species are not so because of a particular positive trait, but because of a lack of any number of possible negative traits.
 In chapter 9, six groups of reasons for failed domestication of animals are defined: